1031-Systems/1031_Delivery/docs/Help.md

 + ShowTips - Controls the use of popup tool tips within Hauntimator.
 Beginning users may find the popup tips helpful while an experienced user may find them bothersome.
 Some go away automatically so hopefully they will not prove to be obnoxious.
 + ServoDataFile - The name of the file containing known servo types and their associated information.
 The user may rename this file or move it so the preference allows that.
 The values in the servo file are used to set initial limits on the channel values.
 These are based on the ServoDefaultMaximum and ServoDefaultMinimum and the duty cycle of the servo from the file.
 These are NOT used to distinguish servos on GPIO pins from servos on PCA9685 boards.
 That is done within the controller.
 + UploadPath - The name of the directory to upload audio and control files to as it is used in the controller software.
 The Pico software that accompanies the Hauntimator and is run on the Pico looks for a particular file and this must match that.
 This will typically be on the SD card and look like "/sd/anims" to match expectations in the controller software.
 If the controller software is edited, this can be changed to match.
 Note that this is irrelevant if writing files locally to an SD card to be transferred later to the controller.
-+ TTYPortRoot - This is the name of the communications port to use to talk to the controller when it is plugged into the USB port on the computer that Hauntimator runs on.
-Under linux, this is typically /dev/ttyACM0.
-On a Mac it is more like /dev/tty00bb10.
++ TTYPortRoot - This is most of the name of the communications port to use to talk to the controller when it is plugged into the USB port on the computer that Hauntimator runs on.
+Under linux, this is typically /dev/ttyACM0 but may also be /dev/ttyACM1, 2, ... so the TTYPortRoot is set to /dev/ttyACM.
+On a Mac it is more like /dev/tty00bb10 so the TTYPortRoot is set to /dev/tty00bb1.
 Under Windows it is something I don't care about.
 Note that this is irrelevant if writing files locally to an SD card to be transferred later to the controller and otherwise not using Hauntimator to talk directly to the controller.

 <a name="view">
 &nbsp;